HakanAcundas/GridSeek/README.md

 ## Input System

 I used [Command](https://gameprogrammingpatterns.com/command.html) architecture for the input system.
 The reason is, why not? :) It is more scalable than a normal switch, if input statements.
-Additionally, the “game loop” becomes more readable.
+Additionally, the â€œgame loopâ€ becomes more readable.

 As you can see in [application run function](src/application/application.cpp):
 ```